A new GEE method to account for heteroscedasticity, using asymmetric least-square regressions: Models and Methods

+The parameter $\zeta$ is the convergence tolerance and the default value in our code implementation is set to $10^{-7}. \ $ Algorithm \ref{geee_algo} is an IRLS algorithm and its convergence has been shown by \citet{burrus_iterative_1994}.
+Furthermore, \citet{jiang_iterative_2007} has shown, under mild conditions, the convergence of an iterative estimating equations (IEE) procedure, which includes Algorithm \ref{geee_algo}.
+Additionally, the IEE algorithm converges at an exponential rate and its estimator is consistent and asymptotically efficient \citep{jiang_iterative_2007}.

+In practice, Algorithm \ref{geee_algo} is computationally efficient and usually the number of iterations required to achieve convergence is between 3 and 5.
+We have never encountered convergence issues in our simulation studies and real data analysis.
+Nevertheless, like the unrestricted GEE correlation structure, the estimated unrestricted GEEE correlation structure matrix is not guaranteed to be invertible and numeric problems may be encountered \citep{HardinJames2003}.

+Notice that the convergence criterion defined as the maximum absolute relative change in the parameter estimators, at each iteration, is implemented in the first GEE software \citep{karimZeger1989} and in standard statistical software such as the geepack R package \citep{geepack1, geepack2, geepack3} or the GEE SAS procedure \citep{SASdoc}.
+We also tested the algorithm based on the relative change in the objective function.
+Both convergence criteria lead to the same results, but the algorithm based on the parameter estimates relative change is computationally faster.

-The algorithm also applies to other types of working correlation; simply choose the appropriate estimator of the parameter \(\boldsymbol{\alpha}\) which is either a scalar or a vector, depending on the type of correlation.
-For example, for a GEEE autoregressive AR1 working correlation structure, the scalar parameter \(\alpha_{\tau}\) is estimated by
+Algorithm \ref{geee_algo} also applies to other types of working correlation; one can simply choose the appropriate estimator of the parameter $\boldsymbol{\alpha}$ which is either a scalar or a vector, depending on the type of correlation structure.
+For example, for a autoregressive GEEE $(\AR)$ working correlation structure, the scalar parameter $\alpha_{\tau}$ is estimated by